-Press the channel up or down buttons until you select the desired channel.
+Rotate channel knob until you select the desired channel.

 Transmission and Reception

 To transmit, keep the PTT button firmly pressed and the red LED will illuminate.

 Wait for approximately 1 second and then speak in the direction of the microphone, and hold the device at a distance of about 5cm from your mouth.